MCG-NJU/BasicTAD/README.md

 Our paper is available in [BasicTAD](https://arxiv.org/abs/2205.02717)

 # News
+[2022.11.14] We upload pretrained backbone for users to train their own models.
 [2022.11.2] Some issues have been fixed.
 More complete code is on the way.
 [2022.9.1] We update README.md, and release codes, checkpoint on THUMOS14.